chrisdoherty4/blog/content/posts/c/unsigned.md

 ## Default representation

-Integer literals without any modifiers are represented as signed values in C and C++.
-It's natural to think in terms of signed types because we can represent negative values.
-Generally, everything a developer needs to do can be represented using signed integers.
+It's natural to think of integers in terms of signed types because they can represent negative values.
+In C/C++, integer literals, without any modifiers, are signed types.

-Converting between signed and unsigned integers can be dangerous if done incorrectly.
+If done incorrectly, converting between signed and unsigned integers can be dangerous.
 Even when done correctly, if the program is working with a value that can't be represented within the bounds of the target signedness the program experiences an error and that error must be dealt with.

-## Unsafe conversion

-## Safe(er) conversion
+It's tempting, particularly if you know you aren't going to need to represent values < 0, to use unsigned.
+Doing so can have dire consequences.

+## Rule of thumb

+> If all possible numbers can be represented in the signed type, use signed

+Consider unsigned for algorithms that perform bit manipulation or with embedded systems.